Why People Move to Panama

 WHAT ATTRACTS PEOPLE TO PANAMA?

 Proximity!
 Panama is close to the United States.
-Miami is only a 2-hour flight.
+Miami is only a 2.5-hour flight.
 It is a quick flight from Panama to Ecuador, Colombia, Chile, Argentina, Costa Rica, Belize, Mexico, etc. Living in Panama makes exploring and enjoying adventures in other countries easy.

 Even though Panama is a small country, it is packed with a lot of diversity.
 Drive an hour in any direction and completely change your environment.
 Panama City is a very cosmopolitan city where you can find anything you want.
 There are first-class restaurants, fancy malls, opera, ballet, a subway, and some of the best hospitals in Latin America.

-DISCOUNTS ON EVERYTHING!
+DISCOUNTS ON MANY THINGS!

 The Panama Relocation Tours demographic is changing.

 In August, a family from Seattle came on the tour and decided to stay instead of flying back to the United States.
 Within two weeks, they had a lovely rental house, a car, a bank account, a visa, and a corporation set up.
-A few months later, they opened a new restaurant after hiring contractors to renovate the building entirely, getting all the permits and health certificates, and hiring employees.
-Try doing all that so fast anywhere else!

 Let’s face it: a Social Security or a pension payment will not go very far in North America.
 But you can easily live on your pension payment or Social Security in Panama.